 I think this will be the best way for me to cement all the knowledge acquired regarding SwiftUI development.
 I think I'll start with rebuilding the app Calmaria which I like a lot!
 It's simple and elegant and I believe that after a few SwiftUI classes I should be able to rebuild a very similar app.

-- Building my own iOS app from scratch
+- Building my own iOS app from scratch In Progress

 - Building a cross platform iOS/iPadOS/macOS app